fractal-bootcamp/scales/media/books.md

 - The Pragmatic Programmer
   - Learn the principles behind pragmatism and effectiveness among programmers.
 This book will prepare you for your career better than any other.
 - Code Complete 2
   - A handbook to good "software construction" (eg. writing good code).
-This is a handbook, which means you should read it and reference it while doing your job.
+This is a handbook, which means you should read it and reference it while doing your job (it should be "on hand").
+Read it if you want to be better than other people at constructing code.

 ## Rabbit Holes
 - [The Book of Shaders](https://thebookofshaders.com/)